2300181/CS220AU-DP/index.md

 ## Where Can This Lead Us?
 ### China
 Discrimination against a specific group is already apparent in China.
-This discrimination concerns people who are not sufficiently loyal to the Communist Party, but also people of other religions, such as the Uighurs, who are predominantly Muslim.
+This discrimination concerns not only people who are not sufficiently loyal to the Communist Party, but also people of other religions, such as the Uighurs, who are predominantly Muslim.

 Human rights groups estimate that China has imprisoned more than a million Uyghurs against their will in recent years in what the state calls "re-education camps", and sentenced hundreds of thousands to prison sentences (BBC Africa).
 According to the French documentary, members of this community can be sent to concentration camps simply by buying a Koran.
 China has been accused of committing crimes against humanity, and even genocide, according to many governments, including the Canadian Parliament, which has recognised the Uyghur genocide.
 (Génocide ouïghour : cheminement d’un projet colonial, Dilnur Reyhan).
 Aaron Peskin, Chairman of the Supervisory Board, compares it to the Nazi regime.

 This mass surveillance can amplify this discrimination by identifying Uyghurs and sending them to camps.

 ### Israel
 A more current example of mass surveillance is Israel, which in 2016 launched the "Blue Wolf" technology.
-In an article of the France Palestine Solidarity Association, it is said that this technology captures images of Palestinians and then matches them with a database held by the Israeli army and intelligence services.
+In an article by the France Palestine Solidarity Association, it is said that this technology captures images of Palestinians and then matches them with a database held by the Israeli army and intelligence services.
 Using facial recognition, the Israeli government can identify any individual of Palestinian origin.
 We are aware of the ongoing genocide in Palestine.
 Facial recognition could therefore potentially be used as a tool by the government to eliminate all Palestinians identified by surveillance cameras, thereby contributing to the eradication of this community.

-### Existencial risk?
+### Existencial risk
 In his thesis titled "Existential Risks: Analyzing Human Extinction Scenarios and Related Hazards" Dr. Nick Bostrom explores various perspectives on risks that could lead to human extinction.
 One that particularly captures our attention is the "Repressive Totalitarian Global Regime."
 Dr. Bostrom discusses the possibility of an “intolerant world government”, based on mistaken religious or ethical convictions.

 This notion can be linked with the concrete example of China's social credit system.
 Dr. Bostrom suggests that the formation of such a global government could arise from a small group of individuals controlling the first superintelligence and determining its objectives.
-If the superintelligence were to suddenly emerge and become powerful enough to take control of the world, the posthuman world might only reflect the idiosyncratic values of the owners or designers of that superintelligence.
+If superintelligence were to suddenly emerge and become powerful enough to take control of the world, the posthuman world might only reflect the idiosyncratic values of the owners or designers of that superintelligence.

 Depending on the nature of these values, such a scenario could be considered an existential threat, thus posing a significant risk to our existence.

+This mass surveillance, originally intended to promote the "good," could degenerate due to government convictions.
+Indeed, let's imagine that China uses its mass surveillance for the benefit of the Communist Party and spreads this influence worldwide.
+With its propaganda and the collected personal data, one can imagine a global government taking control over everyone and eliminating its opponents.
+This bears a striking resemblance to George Orwell's dystopia in 1984.

+Even though this hypothesis is quite dystopian and negative, many signs lead us to believe that it could genuinely happen.

 ## Conclusion
-The widespread use of personal data by governments for surveillance purposes raises major concerns about privacy, individual rights and the potential risks of abuse of power.
+The widespread use of personal data by governments for surveillance purposes raises major concerns about privacy, individual rights, and the potential risks of abuse of power.

+As demonstrated by the Facebook-Cambridge Analytica scandal, which made it possible to target voters in favour of former US President Donald Trump, the use of our personal data can influence our thoughts and beliefs.
+However, the exploitation of our personal data and the implementation of mass surveillance can create an atmosphere of fear that not only influences but also constrains people's convictions and beliefs, as is the case with China's social credit system.
+The latter forces citizens to adhere to the government's communist ideas.
+Unfortunately, there is also the worrying case of Israel, which uses its "Blue Wolf" technology to identify Palestinians and eliminate them.

+Therefore, even though our personal data can be put to good use, some people holding power, particularly governments, can exploit it for their own ends.

+### Recommendations
 Regulations must be introduced to regulate the way governments collect, store and use personal data.
-Without appropriate measures, mass surveillance can easily lead to dystopian scenarios where privacy becomes a relic of the past and political manipulation flourishes.
+Without appropriate measures, mass surveillance can easily lead to scenarios where privacy becomes a relic of the past and political manipulation flourishes.

-### Recommendations
 As individuals, there are a number of things we can do to reduce its potential abuse:
--	Be aware of the privacy policies of the online platforms we use
+-	Be aware of the privacy policies of the online platforms we use;
--	Favour security options such as two-factor authentication
+-	Favour security options, such as two-factor authentication;
--	Encourage the introduction of stricter regulations on the collection and use of data by governments
+-	Encourage the introduction of stricter regulations on the collection and use of data by governments.

 ## Image credits
 - Image by <a href="https://www.freepik.com/free-photo/security-guard-workspace_40473667.htm#page=2&query=government%20surveillance&position=5&from_view=search&track=ais&uuid=d5b93661-2dec-4925-801e-44688d10daec">Freepik</a>